-Changing mobile phones every year is the new normal.
+It is a fashion statement to keep upgrading one's mobile phone.
 Overseas holidays or performance bikes are a must and the best way to fund them comes through the loans.
 While the money experts are vocal about responsible use of credit, most of them observe a lot of indiscipline in money matters.
 “Easy access to credit has made many individuals go overboard with expensive purchases.
 While peer pressure amplified many times by social media makes one go on a shopping spree, the risk lies in the fact that many are living too much in today, totally ignoring the future,” points out Mukund Seshadri, Founder Partner, MSV Financial Planners.

 Personal finance experts are vocal about the undue importance given to ‘wants’, sometimes even ignoring ‘needs’ such as retirement planning.
 Trouble comes in the form of funding the wants with borrowed money.
 Many of these expenditures are funded by credit card debts and personal loans which are costly.
 Even the gadget loans are not cheap.
 If one ends up spending as high as 70 percent of his monthly income on servicing debt, then there is little left to secure your future.